Nothing's Gonna Stop Me Now (Samantha Fox song): Critical reception

 In ironic review of 23 May 1987 for Number One John Aizlewood said that this song is completely similar to "other hits" of the singer and proposed to change profession to bar maid.
-Reviewer of american magazine Cashbox expressed opposite opinion assured that "this upbeat dance tune" will "generate instant dance club notoriety."
+A reviewer of American magazine Cashbox expressed a different view, assured that "this upbeat dance tune" will "generate instant dance club notoriety."
 Barry McIlheney of Smash Hits described "Nothing's Gonna Stop Me Now" as a "typically catchy pop/disco" song, which as a SAW production sounds similar to Mel & Kim's songs, but deemed that "the only difference though is that Mel & Kim do it a lot better".

 Retrospectively, in 2021, British magazine Classic Pop ranked the song number 40 in their list of "Top 40 Stock Aitken Waterman songs", adding: "Page 3 girl Samantha Fox, the pin-up on many a pre-pubescent teen's bedroom wall, was hardly the pop sophisticate, but SAW gave her an exceptionally big hit with this inspiriting UK No.8."
+In 2025, Thomas Edward of Smooth Radio ranked the song tenth in his list of "Stock Aitken Waterman's 15 greatest songs, ranked" and deemed it "fierce, fist-pumping anthem about chasing your dreams".

 Chart performance

 In Fox's home country, "Nothing's Gonna Stop Me Now" debuted at number 37 on the UK Singles Chart on 30 May 1987, reached a peak of number eight in its fourth and fifth weeks, and charted for nine weeks.
-In Ireland, it attained number five and appeared on the chart for five weeks.
+In Ireland, it attained a chart peak of number five and appeared on the chart for five weeks.
 Elsewhere in Continental Europe, the song culminated inside the top ten in ten countries, missing it by one place in Austria only.
 It topped the chart in Finland, becoming her third number one hit there, and came very close to the top position in Norway where it ranked in the top ten for ten weeks, and Switzerland where it charted for 14 weeks; in both countries, it was number two for two and three weeks, respectively, being blocked from the number one slot by Whitney Houston's "I Wanna Dance with Somebody".
 It was also a top-three hit in Italy, peaking for three weeks out of a 16-week chart run, reached number five in Denmark and the Netherlands, number six in the Flanders region of Belgium, France and West Germany, charting for nine weeks in the top ten of the French Singles Chart, and number seven in Sweden.
 On the Pan-European Hot 100 Singles chart compiled by Music & Media, the single entered at number 92 on 6 June 1987, reached the top ten three weeks later, peaked at number two and charted for a total of 27 weeks.
 Outside Europe, "Nothing's Gonna Stop Me Now" was less successful, stalling within top 30 in Australia, Canada and New Zealand, while it was only a top-80 hit on the US Billboard Hot 100.